alessiopelliccione/ngx-signal-combinators/README.md

 ### Template example

-See `src/app/app.component.ts` for a full example that wires the helpers into a standalone component and uses the `@if` control flow syntax introduced in Angular 17.
 Below are individual template snippets that demonstrate each helper (assuming the component exposes `isSignedIn`, `hasPremium`, `isSuspended`, `searchTerm`, and a predicate helper `isNonEmpty` as signals/functions):

 #### `and(...)`